oscarcourchaine/oscarcourchaine.github.io/index.markdown

         <img class="mainphoto" src="../media/oscar.jpeg">
     </div>
     <div class="flex-child info">
-        Oscar (he/him) is an Anthrozoology M.S. student at Canisius College and software developer.
-He plans to graduate in 2024 and is looking for PhD positions related to animal ethics and conservation.
-He is interested in the intersection of technology and animal studies and wants to find ethical, respectful, applications for technology to improve nonhuman animals’ lives.
+        Oscar (he/him) is a software developer and recent graduate from Canisius University with his M.S. degree in Anthrozoology.
+He is interested in the intersection of animal studies and technology and wants to find ethical, respectful, applications for technology to improve nonhuman animals’ lives.
+He is now looking for PhD positions related to animal ethics, conservation philosophy, and the environmental humanities with a desired start date in 2025.
         <h3> Contact </h3>
         <ul class="links">
             <li>
-                <span class="c-title"> Email: </span> courchao@canisius.edu
+                <span class="c-title"> Email: </span> oscar.courchaine@gmail.com
             </li>
         </ul>
     </div>